wrmoon/resume/resume_manager.md

 ### Mindex, Rochester, NY - Solution Lead
 #### 9/2022 - present
-* SOW contractor for Paychex
+* SOW contractor for Paychex.
-* As part of the classic "leadership triangle", I provide technical leadership for a scrum team working on the Paychex Internal Payroll product.
+* As part of the classic "leadership triangle", I provide technical leadership for a scrum team working on Paychex's Internal Payroll product.
 * Provided design oversight for Pay-On-Demand feature.
-* Helping team to improve their design techniques, testing shift-left, embracing TDD, SOLID principles and design patterns.
+* Help the team to improve their design techniques, testing shift-left, embracing TDD, SOLID principles and design patterns.
-* Hosting Design Katas for team to grow and hone collaborative design skills.
+* Host Design katas for team to grow and hone collaborative design skills.

 ### University of Rochester, Rochester, NY - Adjunct Instructor
 #### 1/2022 - present:
 * Instructor for ECE114 Intro to C/C++ (Spring semesters)
-* ECE114 is an introductory course in C/C++ for mostly Electrical Engineering undergrads.
+* ECE114 is an introductory course for mostly Electrical Engineering undergrads.
 * Overhauled ~1000 lecture slides to be more contemporary, relevant, factual and accessible.
 * Responsible for creating assignments, tests and projects for students.
 * Coach students during office hours.